 Budget travelers traveling to Caye Caulker to enjoy the “Go Slow” vibe might find the island to be a bit more expensive than the rest of Belize.
 Not to mention its neighboring countries such as Guatemala, Honduras or Mexico.
 But it doesn’t have to be!
-After backpacking Caye Caulker for over a month, Ben and I decided to write a “Cheap Cheat Sheet” (try saying that five times quickly without twisting your tongue… I bet you can’t :D) for Caye Caulker to help you spend as little as possible while still enjoying the island.
+After backpacking Caye Caulker for over a month, we decided to write a “Cheap Cheat Sheet” (try saying that five times quickly without twisting your tongue… I bet you can’t :D) for Caye Caulker to help you spend as little as possible while still enjoying the island.

 Getting to Caye Caulker from Belize City

 Option 1: Leave the station and take a cab to the water taxi for $7 BZ ($3.50 US).
 The taxi drivers waiting for you at the door might try to charge you $10 BZ ($5 US) or more.
 As always, confirm the price before you get in the cab.